system76/docs/_articles/switch-from-macos-to-popos.md

 GNOME Videos offers a very similar video player to Quicktime.
 It can play local media or fetch videos from RSS feeds.
 Due to copyright reasons, not all video formats are supported out of the box, but many codecs can be installed as needed.
 Linux defaults to not including non-free software, and users can opt-in if they need additional software support.

-You can read more about video codecs here: [LINK]
+You can add additional codecs with the following commands:

+    sudo add-apt-repository multiverse
+    sudo apt install ubuntu-restricted-extras

 Another popular alternative is VLC Media Player.
 This software is available in the Pop!\_Shop, and offers many customizable features.